- Faculty Summer Workshop

 $3,000 stipend for each student in the group

 ($1,000 paid at the beginning of the Fall and Winter semesters, $500 paid after the student presents his/her research at the Student Research Conference, and $500 paid after the student submits his/her final research report).
 Students are expected to spend ten hours per week during the academic year working on the research project.

 $6,000 for the professor

 The faculty mentor needs to be actively involved with the group.
 However, many of them have a high teaching load.
 Hence, CURM will offer $6,000 for each professor to buy out at least one course from his/her teaching load during the academic year in order to free up time to spend working with these mentored groups.
-When a faculty member applies to this program for a mini-grant, we will require a letter of support from his/her department chair, dean, or appropriate administrator explicitly stating what the $6,000 faculty stipend will be used for.
+When a faculty member applies to this program for a mini-grant, we require a letter of support from his/her department chair, dean, or appropriate administrator explicitly stating what the $6,000 faculty stipend will be used for.
 At a minimum, this must be a reduction of one teaching course.
 However, we suggest some additional items, such as a commitment to partially support the faculty member to attend the Joint AMS/MAA Meetings in January at which we will have a mid-year meeting or a commitment to send undergraduate students to a regional conference where they can present their research.

-CURM will cover the travel and lodging up to $650 for the professor to attend the Faculty Summer Workshop at Brigham Young University (BYU) and will cover the travel and lodging up to $650 for the professor to attend the Spring Research Conference at BYU.
-CURM will also cover the travel and lodging for each undergraduate student participant up to $650 per undergraduate student to attend the Spring Research Conference at BYU.
+CURM will cover the travel and lodging up to $650 for the professor to attend the Faculty Summer Workshop at Brigham Young University (BYU) and will cover the travel and lodging up to $650 for the professor to attend the Student Research Conference at BYU.
+CURM will also cover the travel and lodging for each undergraduate student participant up to $650 per undergraduate student to attend the Student Research Conference at BYU.

 $250 will be available to your institution for your group's supplies.